slateci/slateci.github.io/_posts/2020-10-20-jupyterlab-and-osg-condor-pool.md

 <!--end_excerpt-->

-## Step 1
+## Get an OSG token

 To be able to submit jobs to OSG, you'll need an authentication token and a project name in OSG.
-If you already have that, you can proceed to **Step 2**.
+If you already have that, you can proceed to **Create a Secret**.

-If you don't already have access, you can submit a ticket to the [OSG Research Facilitation team](https://support.opensciencegrid.org/support/tickets/new) requesting access to the Open Science Pool and mention in your ticket that you'll be submitting jobs from the `slateci.io` domain.
-An example request would be:
+Request a token by submitting a ticket to the [OSG Research Facilitation team](https://support.opensciencegrid.org/support/tickets/new) with the following request:

 *I am submitting this ticket to request a submit-token for the Open Science Pool so that I can test job submission to the OSG from SLATE.
 My jobs will be coming from the "slateci.io" domain.
 If you need any other information to process this request, please let me know.*

-Once your request is processed and approved, you should have a submit authentication token that you can use, along with the project name **"SLATECI"**, to do the next steps.
+When your request is approved you'll be given an authentication token you will use with a Project Name **"SLATECI"**, more below.
 For us, it took one business day for the OSG team to process our access request.

-## Step 2
+## Create a Secret

 - Copy the submit token and paste it into a file named `submit-token`.
 - Then, create a secret using the below SLATE command as show below (where &lt;your-group&gt; in the command is the SLATE group you want to use, and &lt;a-cluster&gt; is the name of the target cluster you want to use for your deployment):